MishchenkoYuriy/MusicFlow/dbt/docs/analyses.md

 This analysis shows the YouTube channels and the number of their videos you have saved in `Liked videos` or your playlists.

 {% enddocs %}

+{% docs how_found_statistics %}

+This analysis shows the steps the search engine takes to find an album, playlist or track on Spotify, and how many records were found on each.

+{% enddocs %}